tobek/headsoak/notes.md

   - meronymy? "finger" is a meronym of "hand", "istanbul" of "Turkey"
 - related-to OR same-kind should be automatic for siblings

+Parent tags create sort of implicit tags.
+Any related tags really.
+Some way to show tags by their distance from a note.
+Lower is closer.
+Immediate tags have distance 1.
+(Maybe peripheral tags could be used here, see lab).
+Maybe all tags 1 relationship away would have distance 2.
+Though maybe different relationships have different distances.
+Like children of a tag on a nut maybe distance infinity, parents distance +1.
+Sibling might also be different +1 or maybe +2 or more.
+Obviously [NRW (not right word) inductive recursive] BLUBBER

+### tag prepositions OR per-nut tag relationships OR nut-tag connections OR *tag clarifiers*

+let's say a note is one that i am writing about martial. two options

+option 1: tag it `martial` and `writing to`. not there yet. because i might also tag `oman` because i'm writing to martial about oman, but from these tags you won't know which. so instead, just for this nut, i say that the `martial` and `writing about` tags are related. (could be a generic relationship which would probably disambiguate enough in almost all cases, or could be diff kinds)

+option 2: tag it `martial` and additionally *this* nut's relationship to that tag is the `writing to` relationship. these could be on the fly or structured, or other, with autosuggest.

+both options offer cool opportunities to visualize the `martial` tag or `writing to` tag/relationship.

+SOLUTION: they're the same. process:

+- ctrl+t creates new tag
+- type `martial` (autosuggested)
+- instead of hitting enter, which adds the tag, hit shift+enter, which adds the tag and opens a new window to describe this nuts relationship to that tag
+- type `writing to` (also autosuggested). it adds `writing to` as a tag but visually differentiated and connected to `martial` in this nut's tag list.

+the per-tag nut-to-nut relationship really is the same as the this-nut-to-tag relationship. can encode the latter as a tag

+tag clarifiers sort of form subtags on the fly. like reusable subtags. rather than have a `martial` tag with `writing to martial` subtag and `celia` tag with `writing to celia` subtag, you just create them on the fly by attaching the `writing to` clarifier to the tag on notes you wish to tag with this subtag

 ## config

 - searching for "importer" brings up a nut that itself contains the import tool (which, like all nuts, can be expanded to full screen mode). when you click on importer from the nutmeg menu, it simply inserts "importer" in to the query box. the menu teaches you the shortcuts - everything can be done through the query box/runner